npretor/npretor_udacity_DDPG/Report.md

     This is the mulitplier by which the target network is updated from the actor network.
 Too much updating (too large of a number) and the model would be noisy.
 Too little, and the model would learn too slow.

 > ### Actor learning rate
+    For the Actor learning rate I set the rate to be 0.001, same as the Critic model learning rate.
+I experimented with higher and lower learning rates for both models, and attempted to have variable learning rates between the models (ie Critic LR = 0.01 and actor = 0.001 and vice versa).
+Neither strategy worked, and 0.001 for both models proved to be the best option.
+The learning rate is the step size taken towards the model minima.
+Too large of a learning rate, and the model will not converge and will bounce around.
+    Too small of a learning rate and the model will take a very long time to converge.

 > ### Critic learning rate
+    See actor learning rate.
+Final value was 0.001, same as the Actor rate

 > ### Weight decay
+    The L2 weight decay was set to zero which is a common method of preventing overfitting.

 > ### Number of episodes
     Number of episodes to train before ending.